COSC3020/fibonacci-invariants-DojeeDev/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-The invariant of my `fib()` is that for every loop iteration `fib_i` will be the sum of the previous two numbers in the array.
-If we wanted to prove the function we could use this for an inductive proof to proof that for every F(n) = F(n-1) + F(n-2).
-Which is the definition of F(n), where F(n) is the fibonacci sequence.
+The invariant of my `fib()` is that for all elements `i` of the array `fib_array`, if the element index is > 1, then the element will be the sum the previous two elements of the array.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.